Today, you have a host of powerful tools at your disposal to help manage projects: Procore, PlanGrid, Bluebeam, Fieldwire, DroneDeploy, and more.

 You’ll stand out among the competition if you can hand over GIS data and accurate as-builts.

 And here’s a secret: it’s not hard to do.

 Another term for cloud-based mapping in the field is Mobile GIS.

 With Mobile GIS on your phone or tablet, you can draw in infrastructure using your GPS location in the field.
 A data collector - like a Trimble device - can also be used to capture even more precise GNSS data.
 Or your office team can input the right coordinates remotely.

-Not only is this faster and more accurate than taking down notes or drawing a rough approximation on Google Maps, but it’s captured in the right data format: GIS.
+Not only is this faster and more accurate than taking down notes or drawing a rough approximation on Google Earth, but it’s captured in the right data format: GIS.

 4. Advanced Work Packaging: The future of work management